Ohio families: Tell us about your child’s math learning by filling out this online survey

 Core Competencies for Family Engagement Professionals

 Between 2020-2022, the National Association for Family, School, and Community Engagement (NAFSCE) worked with a variety of education practitioners, family engagement leaders, and researchers to create a nationally agreed-upon and unifying set of eight professional competencies for the family engagement field.
 The eight competencies are grouped into four domains representing what family-facing professionals do: Professionals in our field 1) reflect, 2) connect, 3) collaborate for learning, and 4) lead alongside families.
 NAFSCE has produced a report with detailed descriptions of the competencies.
-Our Ohio Statewide Family Engagement Center team will be referring to these eight competencies in the development of our professional learning opportunities for family-facing professionals and those that support them.
-The following information is taken from NAFSCE’s May 2022 report.

 Why is this an important development in the field of family engagement?